Maximilian-Seitz/ExDemonKing/chapters/Chapter_5.md

 and others lost interest when they noticed the rusty dagger in my belt.
 I appreciated the privacy they afforded me.
 Apart from wagons, I encountered no others.
-Nether horseback riders nor travelers by foot crossed my path, likely due to the length of the journey the mountains force upon any who would traverse them.
+Neither horseback riders nor travelers by foot crossed my path, likely due to the length of the journey the mountains force upon any who would traverse them.